jaysoffian/-homebridge-globalcache-itach-ir/README.md

 ## Documentation

-This plugin is based on the [Homebridge Broadlink RM Pro](https://github.com/kiwi-cam/homebridge-broadlink-rm) plugin so start with [its documentation](https://broadlink.kiwicam.nz).
+This plugin is based off of the [Homebridge Broadlink RM Pro](https://github.com/kiwi-cam/homebridge-broadlink-rm) plugin so start with [its documentation](https://broadlink.kiwicam.nz).

 Important differences: